Become an Advocate

 Get Started

 Prospective volunteers must complete an application, undergo background checks and take part in an interview before training with us.
-Our next training session will tentatively start in September 2023.
-We’ll post the full training schedule once we’ve finalized the dates.
+Our next training session will likely take place in the January/February 2026 timeframe.
+When we schedule the exact dates, we will post them on this page.
+But in the meantime, if you’re interested, please contact us for a conversation and an application.

 Our volunteers bring a variety of life and work experience to their service.
 They tend to be most effective when they are reliable, have good communication skills, work well as part of a team, carefully gather and assess information, have compassion for traumatized children and have time to serve.